tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 (3 min teaching)

-The main difference between the public benefits of Open Science practices and the personal motivators of outputs creators, that the public can benefit almost instantly from the open resources.

-However, the advantages for data creator comes with a delay, typically counted in years.
-For example, building reputation will not happen with one dataset, the re-use also will lead to citations/collaboration after the next research cycle.
+Open Science offers distinct advantages for both researchers and society at large.
+The public benefits from immediate access to research outputs, leading to faster scientific progress and innovation.

+For researchers, the benefits take longer time, as open data and publications need to time to lead to citations, collaborations, and recognition within the scientific community

-### DORA - declaration of Research Assessment
+### DORA: Declaration on Research Assessment

-#### Principle of DORA:

-The Declaration on Research Assessment (DORA) emerged from a recognition of the limitations and biases associated with journal-based metrics, such as Journal Impact Factors.
-Motivated by a desire to promote fair and transparent evaluation practices, DORA advocates for assessing research based on its intrinsic merits rather than the venue of publication.
-Its realization signifies a paradigm shift in how we measure the impact and significance of scholarly work, emphasizing the importance of quality, openness, and broader societal impacts.
+The San Francisco Declaration on Research Assessment (DORA) emphasizes the limitations of using metrics like Journal Impact Factors (JIF) to solely evaluate research.
+DORA advocates for assessing research based on its inherent merit and contributions, promoting fairer and more transparent evaluation practices.
+This shift acknowledges the importance of research quality, openness, and its broader societal impact.

-### Adoption of Funders:
+### Funders Embrace DORA Principles

-Funders worldwide are increasingly recognizing the importance of embracing DORA principles in their assessment criteria.
-Institutions like Wellcome and Cancer Research UK have led the charge by incorporating DORA principles into their funding applications.
-By prioritizing factors such as research outputs, contributions to mentorship, and plans for public engagement, these funders are signaling a commitment to supporting research that generates meaningful knowledge, fosters collaborations, and contributes to societal well-being.
+Research funders worldwide are increasingly endorsing DORA principles.
+Leading institutions like Wellcome Trust and Cancer Research UK incorporate DORA criteria into their funding applications.
+These funders prioritize research outputs, mentorship contributions, and public engagement plans, supporting research that generates valuable knowledge, fosters collaboration, and benefits society.

 ### Narrative CV as a DORA-Compliant Assessment Tool:

-The Narrative CV offers a DORA-compliant approach to evaluating researchers, focusing on key dimensions that reflect the principles of DORA:
+The Narrative CV aligns with DORA principles by focusing on key dimensions that reflect a researcher's contributions:

 -  Generation of Knowledge: Acknowledging diverse outputs such as datasets, patents, and software.
 -  Development of Individuals and Collaborations: Highlighting mentorship and collaborative endeavors that enrich the research ecosystem.
--  Supporting Broader Society and the Economy: Demonstrating the societal and economic impacts of research beyond academic circles.
+-  Societal and Economic Impact: Demonstrating the societal and economic impacts of research beyond academic circles.
 -  Supporting the Research Community: Engaging in open science practices and ensuring the accessibility of research outputs.

-In this assessment framework, special attention is paid to Open Science practices, ensuring that research outputs are openly available to maximize their impact and visibility.
-Additionally, new metrics such as retweets, online views and downloads, discussions, and presence in mass media and technology platforms are considered to provide a more comprehensive understanding of research impact in today's digital age.
+This framework prioritizes open science practices to maximize research impact and visibility.
+Additionally, new metrics like retweets, online views/downloads, discussions, and media coverage are considered, providing a more comprehensive understanding of research impact in the digital age.

+**Why Embrace Open Practices?**

-Embracing Open Practices and adhering to DORA principles not only aligns with ethical research conduct but also enhances the credibility and impact of scholarly work.
-As evidenced by the Narrative CV and the adoption of DORA principles by leading funders, the research community is moving towards a more transparent and equitable assessment paradigm.
-Ultimately, the choice to embrace Open Practices is not only a matter of integrity but also a recognition that authenticity and transparency are essential drivers of scientific progress.
-After all, as timestamps remind us, faking Open Practices is far more challenging than simply adhering to them.
+Open Science practices not only uphold ethical research conduct but also enhance the credibility and reach of your work.
+The Narrative CV and the adoption of DORA by leading funders exemplify the research community's shift towards a more transparent and equitable assessment paradigm.
+Choosing open practices demonstrates not just integrity, but also a recognition that authenticity and transparency are fundamental to scientific progress.
+After all, timestamps and meticulous documentation make faking open practices far more difficult than simply adhering to them.

-### Barriers and risks of OS movement:
+### Barriers and risks of the Open Science movement:

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Exercise 2: Why we are not doing Open Science already (4 min)

-Discuss Open Science barriers, mention the reasons for not already being open:
+Discuss the challenges and potential drawbacks associated with Open Science practices.

 :::::::::::::::::::::::: solution

- - sensitive data (anonymising data from administrative health records can be difficult)
+* **Data Sensitivity:**  Anonymizing data from certain sources, like administrative health records, can be complex and time-consuming.
- - IP
- - sensitive data
- - lack of expertise
- - the costs in $ and in time
- - novelty of data
- - lack of confidence (the fear of critics)
- - misuse (fake news)
- - it is not mandatory
- - lack of credit (publishing negative results is of little benefit to you)
+* **Intellectual Property (IP) Concerns:** Researchers might hesitate to share data if it could compromise potential patents or other intellectual property.
+* **Misuse of Data:**  Open data carries a risk of misinterpretation or misuse, potentially leading to the spread of misinformation (e.g., "fake news").
+* **Lack of Recognition for Negative Results:**  Publishing negative or inconclusive findings can be less rewarding in the current academic evaluation system.
+* **Time and Cost:**  Making research outputs open and user-friendly requires time and resources for proper data curation, storage, and dissemination.
+This can be especially challenging for large datasets.
+* **Lack of Expertise:**  Researchers might not have the necessary skills or training to effectively manage and share data openly.
+* **Fear of Criticism:**  The prospect of open peer review or public scrutiny can be daunting, leading some researchers to shy away from open science practices.

 ::::::::::::::::::::::::